SpacedOutCode/TSPCheat/README.md

 A tool I made to auto solve Townsend Press questions.

 # WARNING
-This project is still very much work in progress.
-It will be updated whenever.
+This project is still a work in progress.
+It will be updated when a fix is needed.
 The multiple choice option may not work.
 If so, wait for a new update.
 </br>
 </br>
 ![Screenshot](ss.png)